xuuhaoo/OkSocket/README.md

 OkSocketOptions.Builder builder = new OkSocketOptions.Builder(options);
 //Modify the parameter Settings (refer to the class documentation for other references) builder.setSinglePackageBytes(size);
-//Create a new reference object and set it to the channel manager.option(builder.build());
+//Create an option and set to the socket channel manager.option(builder.build());
 manager.connect();
 ```